CollegeHound

 Does CollegeHound replace financial aid guidance?

-No. CollegeHound is a college prep digital binder that helps families stay organized during college planning.
+No. CollegeHound is a college prep workspace that helps families stay organized during college planning.
 It does not replace financial aid offices, counselors, or professional financial advice.

 Frequently Asked Questions